ChilliCream/hotchocolate-docs/docs/directive-middleware.md

 Directives provide a way in GraphQL to add annotations to the type system or query elements.
 These annotations can be used to provide meta data for code generators or even to change the execution behavior of the query engine on a GraphQL server.

-You can specify a directive by inehriting from `DirectiveType`:
+You can specify a directive by inheriting from `DirectiveType`:

 ```csharp
 public class MyDirective